lolusername/Jenny_Markov/README.md

 Created as an interactive art project exploring the intersection of technology and philosophy.
 The project uses the PyPortal Titano's capabilities to create an engaging, ever-evolving display that responds to user interaction while maintaining a unique aesthetic quality.

+### Acknowledgments
+This project was inspired by the work of [@kuiperobjects](https://github.com/kuiperobjects), who introduced the concept of using Markov chains for generative text art.
+Their innovative approach to text generation and analysis has been a significant influence on this project's development.

 ## License

 This project is open source and available for modification and personal use.